webgptorg/promptbook/packages/openai/README.md

 -   _(Not implemented yet)_ `BardExecutionTools`
 -   _(Not implemented yet)_ `LamaExecutionTools`
 -   _(Not implemented yet)_ `GpuExecutionTools`
--   And a special case are `MultipleLlmExecutionTools` that combines multiple execution tools together and tries to execute the prompt on the best one.
--   Another special case are `RemoteLlmExecutionTools` that connect to a remote server and run one of the above execution tools on that server.
+-   Special case are `RemoteLlmExecutionTools` that connect to a remote server and run one of the above execution tools on that server.
--   The another special case is `MockedEchoLlmExecutionTools` that is used for testing and mocking.
+-   Another special case is `MockedEchoLlmExecutionTools` that is used for testing and mocking.
 -   The another special case is `LogLlmExecutionToolsWrapper` that is technically also an execution tools but it is more proxy wrapper around other execution tools that logs all calls to execution tools.

 #### Script Execution Tools